MehdiChelh/eiopaR/README.md

 in the example above `rfr <- get_...`).
 Your IP can be temporary or permanently blocked if too many queries are executed.

-The rates are then accessible in the form of a `data.frame`:
+The rates are then accessible as a `data.frame`:

 ``` r
 head(rfr$data)